stephaniehicks/learnPython/pages/dictionaries.md

 >	names['John'] = 'Smith'
 >	names = {'John': 'Smith', 'Mark': 'Twain'}

 In the second line, you can multiple items with commas separating the key and values where here the **key** is the first name 'John' and the **value** is the last name 'Smith'.
-If you want to **lookup** a key given a dictionary and a key, you can use
+If you want to **lookup** a value given a dictionary and a key, you can use

 >	print names['John']

 which will return the string 'Smith'.

-If you have a dictionary (d) and a value (v) and you would like to **reverse lookup** the key (k), this is not as straight forward.
+**Note**: You cannot have duplicate keys in a dictionary.
+Assigning a value to an existing key will over-write the old value.

+**Note**: You cannot **reverse lookup** a key (k) given a dictionary (d) and a value (v).
 There may be more than one key that maps to a given value, so you may have a list of keys that map to a given value.

 >	def reverse_lookup(d, v):
 >	    for k in d: